JaydannG/nBodyPy/README.md

 ## n Body Problem simulation in python

-This project uses python to simulate the famous n body problem.
+This project simulates the trajectory of `n` bodies as they are affected by each others gravitational force.
+I chose to use pygame to display the visuals